Nikola Vlašić: West Ham United

 On 31 August 2021, Vlašić joined Premier League club West Ham United on a five-year contract for an undisclosed fee.
 Some Croatian media outlets reported it to be €30 million with add-ons, which would make it the fourth most expensive transfer of a Croatian player in history.

-He made his West Ham debut on 11 September in a goalless draw with Southampton.
+Vlašić made his West Ham debut on 11 September in a goalless draw with Southampton.
 His first goal contribution for West Ham occurred on 25 November in a 2–0 victory over Rapid Vienna in the Europa League, when he provided Andriy Yarmolenko with an assist for the first goal.

-On 28 December, Vlašić scored his debut goal for West Ham, in a 4–1 victory over Watford.
+On 28 December, Vlašić scored his debut and only goal for West Ham, in a 4–1 victory over Watford.
 By the end of the season, he had played 552 minutes in league games, the least in his senior career.
 The aforementioned assist and goal were his only goal contributions.

 Torino

 On 11 August 2022, Vlašić joined Torino on-loan for the remainder of the 2022–23 season with an option to buy the player at the end of the loan.
+The move was made permanent in August 2023 when he signed for Torino for an undisclosed fee.
+He had made 31 appearances for West Ham scoring one goal.

 International career

+Youth

 Vlašić made his debut for Croatia U16 at the age of 14, playing regularly with older teammates at U17 and U18 levels as well.

+Vlašić was named in Croatia's squad for UEFA Under-21 Euro 2019.
+He scored in a 4–1 defeat against Romania and a 3–3 draw with England, on 18 and 24 June respectively.

+Senior

+Early senior career

-On 28 May 2017, he made his debut for the senior team in a friendly match against Mexico after being named in the starting line-up.
+On 28 May 2017, Vlašić made his debut for the senior team in a friendly match against Mexico.
 On 18 November 2018, he provided Andrej Kramarić with an assist in a UEFA Nations League match against England for a 0–1 lead, which Croatia eventually lost 2–1.

-Vlašić was named in Croatia's squad for UEFA Under-21 Euro 2019.
-He scored in a 4–1 defeat to Romania and a 3–3 draw with England, on 18 and 24 June respectively.

-On 6 September 2019, he scored his first goal for the senior squad in a Euro 2020 qualifying match against Slovakia for a 0–1 lead.
+On 6 September 2019, Vlašić scored his first goal in a Euro 2020 qualifying match against Slovakia for a 0–1 lead.
 Croatia won the game 0–4.
-On 13 October, Vlašić scored yet another opening goal in a 1–1 draw with Wales.
-On 16 November, he scored the equalizer against Slovakia at home, leading to Croatia's 3–1 victory and qualification for the tournament.
-However, in March 2020, the tournament was postponed for a year due to the COVID-19 pandemic.
+On 13 October, he scored yet another opening goal in a 1–1 draw with Wales.
+On 16 November, Vlašić scored the equalizer against Slovakia at home, leading to Croatia's 3–1 victory and qualification for the tournament.
+However, in March 2020, the tournament was postponed for one year due to the COVID-19 pandemic.